 the face-to-face visits described above, study participants will be contacted over the

-for study medication compliance.
-Standardized MRI studies of the brain will be performed at
+difficulties and for study medication compliance.
+Standardized MRI studies of the brain will

 Pilot Study for Evaluation of Glatiramer Acetate in RRMS Patients With Comorbid Autoimmune Conditions